The Play's the Thing (play): Productions

 P. G. Wodehouse was commissioned by Gilbert Miller to adapt Ferenc Molnár's play in the summer of 1926.
 The Play's the Thing was first staged at Irving M. Lesser's Great Neck Playhouse, Great Neck, Long Island, on 21 October 1926 by the Charles Frohman Company, with Gilbert Miller as Managing Director.
 This was the first time the play was presented on stage in any language.

 The play premiered at Henry Miller's Theatre, New York, on 3 November 1926, and ran for 313 performances.
 The producer and director was Gilbert Miller.
 The play starred Holbrook Blinn and Catherine Dale Owen.

 The play was produced at the Empire Theatre, New York, opening on 9 April 1928 and running for 24 performances.
 The play again was directed by Gilbert Miller and starred Holbrook Blinn.

 At the St James's Theatre in London, the play opened 4 December 1928.
 It was produced by Gerald du Maurier, with Gilbert Miller as director.
 The play starred Gerald du Maurier and Ursula Jeans.

 The play opened at the Booth Theatre, New York, on 28 April 1948.
 This production ran for 244 performances.
 The producers were Gilbert Miller, James Russo, and Michael Ellis.
 Gilbert Miller directed the play.
 The stars were Louis Calhern and Faye Emerson.
+Ernest Cossart also featured, during a period in which he combined Hollywood films with New York and touring stage appearances.

 At the Roundabout Theater, New York, the play opened on 9 January 1973 and ran for 64 performances.
 It was directed by Gene Feist, and starred Hugh Franklin and Elizabeth Owens.
 The production moved to the Bijou Theater, New York, where it opened 7 May 1973 and ran for 23 performances and 14 previews.

 It opened at the Brooklyn Academy of Music on 22 February 1978, and ran through 19 March 1978.
 Directed by Frank Dunlop, the play starred René Auberjonois and Carole Shelley.

 The play was presented by the Cambridge Theatre Company in Oxford, England.
 It opened 26 May 1981 and ran for 6 performances.
 The director was Bill Pryde and the designer Poppy Mitchel.
 It starred Leslie Randall, Elizabeth Estensen, Trevor Baxter, and Paul Imbusch.

 In 1995, the play opened at the Criterion Center Stage Right on July 9.
 It ran for 45 performances.
 The cast included Peter Frechette as Sandor Turai, J. Smith-Cameron as Ilona Szabo, Joe Grifasi as Mansky, Paul Benedict as Johann Dwornitschek, Jay Goede as Albert Adam, Keith Reddin as Mr. Mell, and Jeff Weiss as Almady.

 The play was performed in 2015 at the Young Centre for the Performing Arts in Toronto, Canada, by the Soulpepper theatre company, which had previously presented the play in 1999 and in 2003.
 In all three productions, László Marton was the director and Diego Matamoros starred as Sandor Turai.